nicola144/personal_site/content/posts/is_review.md

 #### More recent cool stuff

+Thus it
+might be possible to obtain better lower bounds by using methods from the importance sampling literature such as control variates and adaptive importance sampling

+We hope that this work highlights the potential for further improving variational techniques by drawing upon the vast body of research on (adaptive) importance sampling in the computational statistics literature.

 ## References
 - Jie, T. and Abbeel, P., 2010.
 On a connection between importance sampling and the likelihood ratio policy gradient.
 Advances in Neural Information Processing Systems, 23.
 - Parmas, P. &amp; Sugiyama, M..
 (2021).
 A unified view of likelihood ratio and reparameterization gradients . <i>Proceedings of The 24th International Conference on Artificial Intelligence and Statistics</i>, in <i>Proceedings of Machine Learning Research</i> 130:4078-4086 Available from https://proceedings.mlr.press/v130/parmas21a.html.
+- Francisco J. R. Ruiz et al. (UAI 2016).
+Overdispersed black-box variational inference
+- Mohamed, S., Rosca, M., Figurnov, M. and Mnih, A., 2020.
+Monte Carlo Gradient Estimation in Machine Learning.
+J. Mach.
+Learn.
+Res., 21(132), pp.1-62.
+- Mnih, A. &amp; Rezende, D..
+(2016).
+Variational Inference for Monte Carlo Objectives. <i>Proceedings of The 33rd International Conference on Machine Learning</i>, in <i>Proceedings of Machine Learning Research</i> 48:2188-2196 Available from https://proceedings.mlr.press/v48/mnihb16.html.
+- Levine, S., Kumar, A., Tucker, G. and Fu, J., 2020.
+Offline reinforcement learning: Tutorial, review, and perspectives on open problems. arXiv preprint arXiv:2005.01643.
 - Metelli, A.M., Papini, M., Montali, N. and Restelli, M., 2020.
 Importance Sampling Techniques for Policy Optimization.
 J. Mach.
 Learn.
 Res., 21, pp.141-1.
 - Sugiyama, M., Krauledat, M. and Müller, K.R., 2007.
 Covariate shift adaptation by importance weighted cross validation.
 Journal of Machine Learning Research, 8(5).
 - Sugiyama, M. and Ridgeway, G., 2006.
 Active learning in approximately linear regression based on conditional expectation of generalization error.
 Journal of Machine Learning Research, 7(1).